 Case study: Sale of a medical clinic in Quebec

-Non-competition clause: The non-competition clause prohibits the seller from practicing medicine within a 50 km radius for 3 years.
+Non-compete clause: The non-compete clause prohibits the seller from practicing medicine within a 50 km radius for 3 years.

-Bottom line: The clause allows the health group to maintain the patient base and ensure a smooth transition without direct competition from the previous owner.
+Result: The clause allows the healthcare group to maintain its patient base and ensure a smooth transition without direct competition from the former owner.

 Result: The clause protects the buyer by preventing the seller from using his knowledge and network to create a competing business.